 Notes

 - Use a non-stick pan for making this dish, especially when frying the noodles.
-If using a wok, especially at high heat, I find that the noodles stick too much to the pan, causing the fragile noodles to break up too easily into small bits.
-Add a little oil to the pan if necessary to loosen up the noodles.
+If using a wok, especially at high heat, the noodles stick too much to the pan, causing the fragile noodles to break up too easily into small bits.
+If necessary, add a little oil to the pan to loosen up the noodles.

 - Use a large wok or skillet to hold in all the gravy mixture, the vegetables, and the meat.